 The importance of Guelta d’Archei

-Caravans crossing the desert stop here to rest and refill their supplies of water, and the canyon walls frequently echo with the bellowing of camels.
+Caravans crossing the desert stop here to rest and refill their water supplies, and the canyon walls frequently echo with the bellowing of camels.

-These desert crocodiles at Guelta d’Archei represents descendants of species that were trapped here a millennium ago when the desert expanded.
+These desert crocodiles at Guelta d’Archei represent descendants of species trapped here a millennium ago when the desert expanded.
 These are some of the last remaining colonies of the Nile crocodiles.

 The abundance of camel droppings at Guelta d’Archei creates large blooms of algae.
-Fish eat these algae and then the crocodiles feed on these fish for survival.
+Fish eat these algae, and the crocodiles feed on these fish for survival.
 This is one of the food chains in this oasis.